Sociology of the family: Sociology of fatherhood

-According to anthropologist Maurice Godelier, a critical novelty in human society, compared to humans' closest biological relatives (chimpanzees and bonobos), is the parental role assumed by the males, which were unaware of their "father" connection.
+According to anthropologist Maurice Godelier, a critical novelty in human society, compared to humans' closest biological relatives (chimpanzees and bonobos) which are unaware of paternity, is the parental role assumed by men.

 In many cultures, especially traditional western, a father is usually the husband in a married couple.
 Many times fathers have a very important role in raising offspring and the title can be given to a non-biological father that fills this role.
 This is common in stepfathers (males married to biological mothers).

 In East Asian and Western traditional families, fathers are the heads of the families, which means that their duties include providing financial support and making critical decisions, some of which must be obeyed without question by the rest of the family members.

 As with cultural concepts of family, the specifics of a father's role vary according to cultural folkways.
 In what some sociologists term the "bourgeois family", which arose out of typical 16th- and 17th-century European households, the father's role has been somewhat limited.
 In this family model the father acts as the economic support and sometimes disciplinarian of the family, while the mother or other female relative oversees most of the child-rearing.
-This structure is enforced, for example, in societies which legislate "maternity leave" but do not have a corresponding "paternity leave".
+This structure is enforced, for example, in societies which legislate maternity leave but do not have a corresponding paternity leave.

 However, this limited role has increasingly been called into question.
 Since the 1950s, social scientists as well as feminists have increasingly criticized gendered arrangements of work and care, and the male breadwinner role, and policies are increasingly targeting men as fathers, as a tool of changing gender relations.

 Science of parenting

 Described as 'the science of male parenting', the study of 'father craft' emerged principally in Britain and the United States (but also throughout Europe) in the 1920s.
 "Male adjuncts to Maternity and Infant Welfare Centers – reacted to the maternal dominance in infant welfare and parenting in interwar Britain by arguing that fathers should play a crucial role in the upbringing of children."
 Were such a study to be conducted into the science of female parenting, it would be called mother craft.

-The words 'ma ma' and 'mom', usually regarded as terms of endearment directed towards a mother figure, are generally one of the first words a child speaks.
-While 'da da' or 'dad' often precede it, this does not reflect a stronger bond between the father and child than that of the mother and child, it is merely simpler to pronounce than 'mummy' or 'mum' which require greater control over the mouth muscles.
-Children tend to remember 'daddy' more because, according to research, they are more exciting to the child.
+The words mama and mom, usually regarded as terms of endearment directed towards a mother figure, are generally one of the first words a child speaks.
+While dada or dad often precedes it, this does not reflect a stronger bond between the father and child than that of the mother and child.
+Mama and mom are merely simpler to pronounce than dada or dad, as /m/ typically occurs earlier in phonological development.
+Children tend to remember daddy more because, according to research, they are more exciting to the child.